 EVERYONE goes to Iceland, and that is exactly why I chose Sweden.
+It wasn’t just for the kanelbullar.
 I don’t want to have the same photographs as everyone else, and feel like I am surrounded by tourists everywhere I go.
 I also read that northern Sweden is one of the best places in the world to see the northern lights.

 With the terrain surrounding the arctic town of Abisko creating a “blue hole” of clear skies and good weather above, it is a perfect viewing spot for the aurora borealis.
 Coupled with my fascination with Sweden, this made it a given for me to arrange for my arctic adventure vacation.

 I hate the cold, but when I arrived in the arctic north of Sweden, I fell in love.
 The landscape was covered in a pure white, powdery snow, even the roadways!

 No black, dirty snow like you see on the East Coast of the U.S. after the roads have been salted and begin to melt.